What is an Emergency Restraining Order?

 What if the Plaintiff Does Not Appear at a Restraining Order Hearing?

-If the person seeking the order, the Plaintiff, does not appear the Massachusetts restraining order will expire at the date listed on the Order.
+If the Plaintiff does not appear the Massachusetts restraining order will expire at the date listed on the Order.
 If there is a reason the Plaintiff did not appear then the Judge could continue the hearing until a later date, no later than 10 days.
 Any decision to continue the hearing rests with the Judge.

 How Long is a Massachusetts Restraining Order?

-Once a judge grants a Massachusetts restraining order it can be issued for up to one year.
-It can be for less time if the plaintiff requests a shorter period of if the judge sees a reason to make it less than one year.
+At the first two party hearing a Massachusetts may issue a restraining order for up to one year.
+It can be for less time if the plaintiff requests a shorter period or if the judge sees a reason to make it less than one year.

 Can a Massachusetts Restraining Order be Permanent?